Ball State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 10, 2021

 - The Huskies are 3-2-1 ATS when underdogs by 2.5 points or more this year.

-- Northern Illinois' games this year have hit the over five times in nine opportunities (55.6%).
+- Northern Illinois' games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- Northern Illinois is 2-2-1 against the spread and 3-2 overall in games when it records more than 27.6 points.
+- When Northern Illinois scores more than 27.6 points, it is 2-2-1 against the spread and 3-2 overall.

-- When Northern Illinois amasses more than 401.1 yards, the team is 2-1-1 against the spread and 2-2 overall.
+- In games that Northern Illinois totals more than 401.1 yards, the team is 2-1-1 against the spread and 2-2 overall.

-- The Huskies have 11 turnovers this season, equal to the number of takeaways for the Cardinals.
+- The Huskies have 11 giveaways this season, while the Cardinals have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.